SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 ## Integrating with JBoss Application Server

 Solace provides a JCA compliant resource adapter for integrating Java enterprise applications with the Solace PubSub+ message broker.
-There are several options for deploying a Resource Adapter for use by Java enterprise applications including embedded and stand-alone deployment.
-Solace provides a Resource Adapter Archive (RAR) file for stand-alone deployment.
+There are several options for deploying a Resource Adapter for use by Java enterprise applications, including embedded and stand-alone deployment.
+Solace provides a Resource Adapter Archive (RAR) file for stand-alone deployments.

-In order to illustrate JBoss Application Server integration, the following sections will highlight the required JBoss configuration changes, and provide sample code for sending and receiving messages using Enterprise Java Beans.
+To illustrate JBoss Application Server integration, the following sections highlight the required JBoss configuration changes, and provide sample code for sending and receiving messages using Enterprise Java Beans.

-This EJB sample consists of two enterprise beans, a Message Driven Bean and a Session Bean.
+This EJB sample consists of two enterprise beans: a Message Driven Bean, and a Session Bean.
 The MDB is configured to receive a message on a `requests` Queue.
-When the MDB receives a message it then calls a method of the Session Bean to send a reply message to a `replies` Queue.
+When the MDB receives a message, it then calls a method of the Session Bean to send a reply message to a `replies` Queue.
 The EJB sample requires configuration of various J2C entities in JBoss to support usage of the Solace JCA compliant resource adapter.

-The following steps are required to accomplish the above goals of sending and receiving messages using the Solace JMS message broker.
+The following steps are required to accomplish sending and receiving messages:

 * Step 1 - Configure the Solace PubSub+ message broker
 * Step 2 – Deploy the Solace Resource Adapter to the JBoss Application Server